-This website contains short histories of a number of Dadswell families or individuals who migrated to Australia, particularly those who made the journey in the 1800s.
+This website contains short histories of a number of Dadswells (families or individuals) who migrated from Britain to Australia, particularly those who made the journey in the 1800s or early 1900s.

 Robert Doudeswell and some Australian descendants

 21 September 2018

 After enduring some three years of army life including life on the hazardous Western Front, Sapper Henry Dadswell 100 years ago was seeing the Allies make advances against Germany.
 But a late-war personal crisis almost cost him his life - and it was at the hands of some of his own comrades.
 Details.